Philipad1234/portfolio/README.md

 # portfolio
 My name is Philip Adams.
-A self-taught programmer
+A self-taught web developer.
-This is my portfolio detailing my growth as a web developer This includes projects from basic HTML, CSS and JavaScript coded websites.
+This is my portfolio detailing my growth as a web developer.
+This includes HTML, CSS and JavaScript projects.
-Looking forward to growing and connecting with people who can help me on this journey
+Looking forward to growing and connecting with people who can help me on this journey!